Department of Biology

 Ecology (one course credit): BIO 213 should be completed during the first semester of either the junior or senior year.

-Organismal Biology (one course credit) — one of the following courses:
+Organismal Biology (one course credit) — one of the following courses (to be completed before taking comprehensive exams):

 BIO 221 (Comparative Anatomy and Embryology of the Vertebrates)